julia-guo/ML-Climate-Final-Project-Template/journal.md

 ## March 1st, 2022

 **Progress:** Converted from string to number for categories, and set up a BERT script.
 Going to train soon!

+## March 9th, 2022

+**Progress:** Tried to train the model but for some reason my code hangs at model.to(device).
+Don't know why this is happening.
+Hopefully it resolves itself...?
+Will look into more online posts etc. to debug further.